craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/engine/engine-configuration-overrides.rst

    # Content root folder.
 The {siteName} variable will be automatically replaced.
    crafter.engine.site.default.rootFolder.path=file:${CRAFTER_DATA_DIR}/repos/sites/{siteName}/sandbox/
-   # The URL of Crafter Search
+   # The search hosts to use
    crafter.engine.search.server.url=${SEARCH_URL}
-   # The value for the access token for Crafter Search
-   crafter.engine.search.server.accessToken.value=${SEARCH_ACCESS_TOKEN}
-   # The URL of Crafter Profile
-   crafter.profile.rest.client.url.base=${PROFILE_URL}
-   # If the Security Provider is enabled
-   crafter.security.enabled=true
-   # The Elasticsearch hosts to use
-   crafter.engine.elasticsearch.urls=${ES_URL}
-   # The username for Elasticsearch
+   # The username for search
-   crafter.engine.elasticsearch.username=${ES_USERNAME}
+   crafter.engine.search.username=${SEARCH_USERNAME}
-   # The password for Elasticsearch
+   # The password for search
-   crafter.engine.elasticsearch.password=${ES_PASSWORD}
+   crafter.engine.search.password=${SEARCH_PASSWORD}
    # The connection timeout in milliseconds, if set to -1 the default will be used
-   crafter.engine.elasticsearch.timeout.connect=-1
+   crafter.engine.search.timeout.connect=-1
    # The socket timeout in milliseconds, if set to -1 the default will be used
-   crafter.engine.elasticsearch.timeout.socket=-1
+   crafter.engine.search.timeout.socket=-1
    # The number of threads to use, if set to -1 the default will be used
-   crafter.engine.elasticsearch.threads=-1
+   crafter.engine.search.threads=-1
    # Indicates if keep alive should be enabled for sockets used by the search client, defaults to false
-   crafter.engine.elasticsearch.keepAlive=false
+   crafter.engine.search.keepAlive=false

    # Engine management authorization token
    crafter.engine.management.authorizationToken=${ENGINE_MANAGEMENT_TOKEN}